-40 1- Introduction
+1 Introduction

-Storm Blas1 was an intense Mediterranean cyclone which affected the Western Mediterranean Sea from 6 to 18 November 2021.
+Storm Blas was an intense Mediterranean cyclone which affected the western Mediterranean Sea from 6 to 18 November 2021.
 It was first identified on 6 November between the Balearic Islands and Sardinia before moving westwards towards the Balearic archipelago.
-After the core of the storm looped over Mallorca Island on 11 November, exhibiting a well-defined circular deep (~10hPa) low-pressure center, it then moved eastwards while developing a spiral structure resembling that of tropical cyclones.
-The storm then moved over Sardinia and Corsica Islands before weakening and dissipating in the Tyrrhenian Sea on 18 November.
-Panels a and b in Figure 1 show the distribution of clouds over the affected area on 7 and 13 November as observed by Sentinel-3 Ocean and Land Color Instrument (OLCI) satellite true color images.
+After the core of the storm looped over the island of Mallorca on 11 November, exhibiting a well-defined, circular, deep ( $\sim 10$ hPa) low-pressure centre, it then moved eastwards while developing a spiral structure resembling that of tropical cyclones.
+The storm then moved over the islands of Sardinia and Corsica before weakening and dissipating in the Tyrrhenian Sea on 18 November.
+Figure 1a and b show the distribution of clouds over the affected area on 7 and 13 November, as observed by Sentinel-3 Ocean and Land Colour Instrument (OLCI) satellite truecolour images.